-Come to see Thumbelina’s adventures as she is captivated by the forest and its beautiful flowers.
-You’ll meet the friendly roses, the mysterious and wicked Mrs. Toad and her son, the helpful butterfly and fish, the dancing beetles, the old mouse, and the mole.
+Come to see Thumbelina’s adventures as she is captivated by the forest and its beauty.
+You’ll meet the friendly flowers, the mysterious and wicked Mrs. Toad and her son, the helpful butterfly and fish, the dancing beetles, the old mouse, and the mole.
 As Thumbelina wanders into the Land of the Fairies, she’ll meet her Prince and new friends, to finally discover where she belongs!

 Thumbelina will be presented along with a very special, original work, in celebration of MBT’s 30th Anniversary.
 This is not a performance to be missed!